 Women who have HPV during pregnancy may worry that the HPV virus can harm their unborn child, but in most cases, it won't affect the developing baby.
-Nor does HPV infection -- which can manifest itself as genital warts -- usually change the way a woman is cared for during pregnancy.
+Nor does HPV infection -- which can manifest itself as genital warts or abnormal Pap smears -- usually change the way a woman is cared for during pregnancy.
 It is important, however, to let your obstetrician know if you have HPV.

 Here's what women need to know about HPV and pregnancy.

-Women trying to become pregnant often ask if they need a specific test for HPV just to be sure they are not infected with the virus.
+Women trying to become pregnant can ask if they need a specific test for HPV just to be sure they are not infected with the virus.
 They don't.

-If a woman has been having regular Pap tests, any abnormalities on those would have alerted her doctor to check further for HPV.
-Once a woman is pregnant, a Pap test will be taken at the first prenatal visit.
+If a woman has been having regular Pap tests, any abnormalities on those would have alerted their doctor to check further for HPV.
+Once a woman is pregnant, a Pap test will be taken at the first prenatal visit for women who are not up to date on screening.
 If it shows abnormalities, the doctor will order more tests.

 Additional tests could include an HPV test.
-Cells are collected from the cervix and analyzed in the laboratory to detect the high-risk types of HPV associated with cancer.
-Or the doctor may decide to do a colposcopy, in which a lighted device is used to closely examine the cervix for abnormal tissue changes.
+HPV is associated with cervical cancer.
+The doctor also may decide to do a colposcopy, in which a lighted device is used to closely examine the cervix for abnormal tissue changes.

 Trying to Get Pregnant, History of HPV

-A woman with a history of HPV should be sure her doctor knows.
-She should tell her doctor whether she has a history of genital warts, tissue changes in the cervix (such as an abnormal Pap test), or other problems.
-Her doctor will want to monitor her closely, because more rapid cell changes can occur during pregnancy.
+Women with a history of HPV should be sure their doctor knows this.
+They should tell their doctor whether they have a history of genital warts, tissue changes in the cervix (such as an abnormal Pap test), a history of surgical treatment for abnormal pap, or other problems.
+Their doctor will want to monitor them closely, because more rapid cell changes can occur during pregnancy.

 Pregnant, With HPV